-Yissum - Research Development Company of the Hebrew University posted this:Bi-Functional Coating for the Prevention of the Infection of Dental ImplantsSelf-assembly of fluorine-capped moieties for prevention of biofilms Keywords: self-assembly, dental, dentistry, biolfilm, disruption Project ID : 9-2015-3142
+Yissum - Research Development Company of the Hebrew University posted this:Anti-Infectious Coating for Dental ImplantsSelf-assembly of fluorine-capped moieties for prevention of biofilms Keywords: self-assembly, dental, dentistry, biolfilm, disruption Project ID : 9-2015-3142

 Yissum - Research Development Company of the Hebrew University posted this:Hydro-Printing Conductive Patterns onto 3D StructuresTransfer process based on dissolved film with conductive pattern in water bath.
 Keywords: hydroprinting, conductive structures, three-dimensional, low tech Project ID : 9-2016-4364